Octoberfest7/DNS_Tunneling/README.md

 With a slight modification to the above (changing [System.IO.File]... to $bytes | set-content....) this should work for our purposes.

 MX records also have a "preference" value; this is essentially an ordering of priority when it comes to which MX server should be used for a domain.
 This can been seen in the earlier example of a zonefile as the "10 20 and 30" values preceding the domain names for the MX records.
 We can use this preference value to our advantage by including several MX records per subdomain and ensuring we have our data in the proper order by sorting by the preference value.
-This will allow us to drastically cut down on the number of times that we call Nslookup compared to when pulled a single record per subdomain with TXT records.
+This will allow us to drastically cut down on the number of times that we call Nslookup compared to when we pulled a single record per subdomain with TXT records.

 ![image](https://user-images.githubusercontent.com/91164728/160333792-701081dc-8a03-4207-84ab-501aa145cd3a.png)